epplex-xyz/epPlex/README.md

    2. epNFT is created through CPI into Token2022 program
    3. Program Delegate is assigned `Permanent Delegate` and `CloseAuthority` privileges
 2. Anyone can submit destroy instruction on the epNFT
-   3. If `current_timestamp <= destroy_timestamp` then fail the transaction
+   3. If `current_timestamp <= destroy_timestamp` then fail the tx
-   4. Otherwise tx succeeds, where the Program Delegate acts as the authority to burn & close the epNFT.
+   4. Otherwise tx succeeds, where the Program Delegate acts as the program-owned authority to burn & close the epNFT.

 ### Rent collection
 Currently, epPlex collects all the epNFT rent-exemption through the Program Delegate.